-The chain pitch is the distance between the three rivets.
-It is better to measure with a “rod,” if not, you can use a ruler or tape measure.
+The chain pitch is the distance between the three consecutive rivets.
+It is better to measure the three rivets with a “rod,” if not, you can use a ruler or measuring tape.

-Why: If the distance between the rivets is 18 mm, then chains with a different “pitch” will no longer fit you.
-So, you have to know the “pitch” of your chain!
+Why: If the distance between the rivets is 18 mm, then chainsaw chains with a different “pitch” will no longer fit you.
+So, you have to know the “pitch” of your chainsaw tools!
 This is the size with which inexperienced owners or dealers get confused most often.

 Next, you need to memorize your step: